 This document can be updated and a new version can be produced.
-As long as section 10 is not modified, the new version must be approved through the Formal Approval process described in section 8.2.1.
-If section 10 is modified, 100% of all PWG members must approve the new document (abstentions/non-votes are not allowed).
+As long as section 11 is not modified, the new version must be approved through the Formal Approval process described in section 8.2.1.
+If section 11 is modified, 100% of all PWG members must approve the new document (abstentions/non-votes are not allowed).

-2 Organization of the PWG
+195 2 Organization of the PWG

-The Printer Working Group is composed of representatives from printer manufacturers, print server developers, operating system providers, network operating system providers, network connectivity vendors, and print and print management application developers.
-Member organizations are those companies, individuals or other groups (i.e. a university) that have agreed to participate and operate under the processes and procedures of the ISTO by-laws, the ISTO-PWG Program Participation Agreement and this document and have paid the annual assessment.
-Multiple individuals employed by the same company or other organization cannot join the PWG as individual members.
-Associates or affiliates of member organizations which are beneficially controlled or owned by said member organization with more than fifty percent (50%) of the voting stock or equity shall not be considered a separate entity and are not eligible for separate membership in the PWG.
-The annual assessment is set each year by the PWG itself.
+196 The Printer Working Group is composed of representatives from printer manufacturers, print server developers, operating system providers, network operating system providers, network connectivity vendors, and print and print 197 198 management application developers.
+Member organizations are those companies, individuals or other groups (i.e. a 199 university) that have agreed to participate and operate under the processes and procedures of the ISTO by-laws, the 200 ISTO-PWG Program Participation Agreement and this document and have paid the annual assessment.
+Multiple 201 individuals employed by the same company or other organization cannot join the PWG as individual members.
+202 Associates or affiliates of member organizations which are beneficially controlled or owned by said member 203 organization with more than fifty percent (50%) of the voting stock or equity shall not be considered a separate entity 204 and are not eligible for separate membership in the PWG.
+The annual assessment is set each year by the PWG 205 itself.

-2.1 PWG Officers
+207 2.1 PWG Officers

-The PWG has a Chair position responsible for organizing the overall agenda of the PWG.
-The PWG chair is elected in odd numbered years by a simple majority of the PWG members to a two-year term of office that begins on September 1st.
-Responsibilities of the PWG chair include creating working groups, appointing working group chairs, assuring that working groups maintain adequate leadership, making local arrangements for PWG meetings (this may be delegated as appropriate), setting the high level PWG agenda, chairing the PWG plenary session, ensuring that the PWG web and FTP site are maintained (see section 4.10), and assisting working group chairs to accomplish their tasks.
+208 The PWG has a Chair position responsible for organizing the overall agenda of the PWG.
+The PWG chair is elected in odd numbered years by a simple majority of the PWG members to a two-year term of office that begins on be delegated as appropriate), setting the high level PWG agenda, chairing the PWG plenary session, ensuring that the PWG web and FTP site are maintained (see section 4.10), and assisting working group chairs to accomplish their tasks.
 The PWG Chair must be a representative of a PWG Member Organization.
-The PWG Chair is an ex officio member of all working groups.
+The PWG Chair is an ex officio